ZenyoSelf/thc-enshift/readme.md

-Before tests, i decided to do the password recovery flow, i knew i was gonna have problem with the testing of it (need to manually go to the logged link for the token), but even so, i started working on it.
+Before tests, i decided to do the password recovery flow, i knew i was going to have problem with the testing of it (need to manually go to the logged link for the token), but even so, i started working on it.

 2 new endpoints was created, the forgot-password and reset-password.